Paige raises $45M more to map the pathology of cancer using AI – TechCrunch

 Much of the computational pathology being used by Paige had been developed by Dr Thomas Fuchs, who is known as the “father of computational pathology” and is the director of Computational Pathology in The Warren Alpert Center for Digital and Computational Pathology at Memorial Sloan Kettering, as well as a professor of machine learning at the Weill Cornell Graduate School of Medical Sciences.

-Fuchs co-founded Paige with Dr David Klimstra, chairman of the department of pathology at MSK, and Fuchs had originally started out as the CEO of Paige, but he was replaced earlier this year by Leo Grady, who joined from another bio-startup, Heartflow (another company backed by Healthcare Venture Partners).
+Fuchs co-founded Paige with Dr David Klimstra, chairman of the department of pathology at MSK, and Fuchs had originally started out as the CEO of Paige, but was replaced earlier this year by Leo Grady, who joined from another bio-startup, Heartflow (another company backed by Healthcare Venture Partners).
 Fuchs is still supporting the company, but no longer in an executive role.

-In the nearly two years since it’s launched, there have been some milestones reached.
+In the nearly two years since it launched, there have been some milestones reached.
 The company, which has around 30 employees today, has been the first to get an FDA breakthrough designation (which helps expedite the long process of drug approvals in urgent areas where there are few or no other options for patients) for using AI in oncology pathology.
 It’s also the first to get a CE mark in the same category, which opens the door to working in Europe, too.
-Paige has so far ingested 1.2 million images into its slide database and is using them — in algorithms that also take in genomic data, drug response data, and outcome data . — to work on developing diagnostic solutions.
+Paige has so far ingested 1.2 million images into its slide database and is using them — in algorithms that also take in genomic data, drug response data and outcome data — to work on developing diagnostic solutions.

 But as with all new medical products, progress is not measured in quarters as it might be with a more typical tech startup.
 Moving fast and breaking things is something to be avoided.
-So even with all of the above advances, there has yet to be any commercial products launched, nor is Grady giving any specific timeframes for when they will.
-And when the company came out of stealth in 2018 it said it would be focusing on breast, prostrate and other major cancers, although today it’s not as quick to specify what its targets will be when it does launch commercial products.
+So even with all of the above advances, there has yet to be any commercial products launched, nor is Grady giving any specific time frames for when they will.
+And when the company came out of stealth in 2018, it said it would be focusing on breast, prostate and other major cancers, although today it’s not as quick to specify what its targets will be when it does launch commercial products.

 Similarly, it’s also expanding its remit from primarily clinical environments to pharmaceutical ones.